Pavel Zaitsev

 Omantel inked a deal in Tehran with three international telecom partners based in Iran, UK and Russia.

-This deal will enable a new express cable system which will eventually connect Frankfurt in Germany to UAE.
+This deal will enable a new express cable system which will eventually connect Frankfurt in Germany to Oman.

 December 12th 2011